jncornett/autorun/README.md

     positional arguments:
       path                  the path to watch (recursive)
-      command               remaining position arguments are the command to execute. use '%' to substitute the filename of the change event
+      command               remaining positional arguments are the command to execute. use '%' to substitute the filename of the change event